Change of drift in one-dimensional diffusions: Changing measure in a one-dimensional diffusion.

 and define

-We write $H_z \equiv \inf\{ t>0: X_t = z \}$.
+We write $H_z := \inf\{ t>0: X_t = z \}$.

-The most common use of the first point of the next proposition is when $h \equiv 1$ and we characterize the exact conditions under which the boundary point is reached in finite time; see, for example, Theorem V.51.2 of \cite{RW2}.
+The most common use of the first point of the next proposition is when $h \equiv 1$ and we characterise the exact conditions under which the boundary point is reached in finite time; see, for example, Theorem V.51.2 of Rogers \& Williams \cite{RW2}.

 \begin{proposition} Suppose that the endpoint $a$ is accessible: $s(a) > -\infty$.
-Then: \begin{enumerate} \item The following are equivalent: \begin{itemize} \item[(i)] $ \int_{a+} (s(x) - s(a))\, h(x) \; m(dx) < \infty $; \item[(ii)] $\RW[A(H_a -) <\infty] >0. $ \end{itemize} \item The following are equivalent: \begin{itemize} \item[(i)] $ \int_{a+} h(x) \; m(dx) < \infty $; \item[(ii)] $\RW^a[A(H_a +) <\infty] = 1 $; \item[(iii)] $\RW^a[A(H_a +) <\infty] >0. $ \end{itemize} \end{enumerate} \end{proposition}
+Then: \begin{enumerate} \item The following are equivalent: \begin{itemize} \item[(i)] $ \int_{a+} (s(x) - s(a))\, h(x) \; m(dx) < \infty $; \item[(ii)] $\RW[A_{H_a -} <\infty] >0. $ \end{itemize} \item The following are equivalent: \begin{itemize} \item[(i)] $ \int_{a+} h(x) \; m(dx) < \infty $; \item[(ii)] $\RW^a[A_{H_a +} <\infty] = 1 $; \item[(iii)] $\RW^a[A_{H_a +} <\infty] >0. $ \end{itemize} \end{enumerate} \end{proposition}

-{\sc Proof.} Writing $Y_t \equiv s(X_t)$, we have that $Y$ is a diffusion in natural scale with speed measure $m^Y$ defined by
+\begin{proof} Writing $Y_t := s(X_t)$, we have that $Y$ is a diffusion in natural scale with speed measure $m^Y$ defined by

 The additive functional $A$ is thus expressed equivalently as